djalbat/argumentative/README.md

     npm install argumentative

-You can also clone the repository with [Git](https://git-scm.com/)...
+You can also clone the repository with [Git](https://git-scm.com/):

     git clone https://github.com/djalbat/argumentative.git

-...and then install the necessary modules with npm from within the project's root directory:

-    npm install
+There are no dependencies to install.

 ## Usage

-There is only one function, namely the `parseArgv()` function.
+There is only one function, `parseArgv()`.
 It takes the `argv` array and an optional map of abbreviations as its first and second arguments, respectively:

 ```js
 const argumentative = require('argumentative');